yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 1. Click **Edit on Netlify CMS** on the upper right corner of the page.
 2. Sign in to Netlify CMS using your GitHub account.
-3. Click **Fork the repo** to fork the repository.
+3. Click **Fork the repo** to fork (create a copy) of the Axway repository in your GitHub account.

     This option is shown only on the first time that you make a contribution.
-This creates a copy (fork) of the Axway repository in your GitHub account, so the changes you make are applied to the files on your fork, and not to the Axway repository.
-4. Make your changes on the editor and click **Save**.
+4. Make your changes in the editor and click **Save**.
 You can check the formatting in the live preview panel, on the right side.
 5. When you are finished making changes, set the status of the content to **In review**.

     ![Set status to Review](/Images/contributing/netlify_setstatustoreview.png)

-    This creates a pull request on the background and triggers an email notification to you and the Technical Writers, who will review your changes.
+    This creates a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) in the background and triggers an email notification to you and to the writers who will review your changes.

-6. To preview your changes exactly as they will appear on the live website, reload the page and check that a new link **Check for Preview** is available.
-Reload the page again until this links changes to **View Preview**.
+6. To preview your changes exactly as they will appear on the live website, reload the page in the browser and click the new link **Check for Preview**.
+When the preview is ready, this link changes to **View Preview**.

     ![Preview on CMS](/Images/contributing/cms_deploy_preview.png)

-7. Optionally, you can go to GitHub and add a comment to the pull request to tell what you changed and why.
+7. To ensure that we have all the information we need to review your changes and to help to speed up the reviewing process, go to GitHub and add a comment to the pull request to tell us what you changed and why.

 #### Make further edits after sending for review

-To make further changes to a page:
+To make further changes to a page, for example, if you forgot to add a detail, or if you noticed a typo:

-{{< alert title="Note" >}}
-This only applies if your pull request is **In review**, that is, it was not merged yet.
-{{< /alert >}}

-1. In Netlify CMS, click **Workflow** to see the page that you have edited earlier.
-The page should be on the **In Review** panel.
+1. In Netlify CMS, click **Workflow** to see the pages that you have changed.
+Pages that you have already sent for review are listed in the **In Review** column.

     ![Workflow](/Images/contributing/netlify_workflowButton.png)

+    If the page is not listed in the **In Review** column, then it has been merged already and you will need to create a new PR to make further changes.
+See [Edit an existing page](#edit-an-existing-page)

-2. Click the page to open it.
+2. To make further minor changes, click the page to open it.
+Alternatively, to make further major changes, drag the page to the **Drafts** column, then click the page to open it.
-3. Verify that the status of the page is **In review**, so you do not need to change this.
+3. When you are finished making changes, click **Save** and set the status of the page to **In review**.
+If it is already in review status, then you don't need to change it.
-4. Make your changes and click **Save**.
-5. Optionally, you can go to GitHub and verify the changes that were added to your pull request.
+4. Refresh the page and click **Check for Preview/View Preview** to see your changes on the preview website.

 #### Create a new page

 To create a new page:

 1. Go to [Netlify CMS](https://axway-open-docs.netlify.com/admin/).
-2. Using the left menu, find the section where you want to create the new page.
+2. Using the left navigation menu, find the section where you want to create the new page.
 3. Click **New page in... section** to create a new page in this section.

     ![Create a new page](/Images/contributing/netlify_createNewPage.png)

-4. Give the page a title, summary, and add the content.
+4. Enter a title and summary for the page, and add the content.
 5. **Save** the page, and set its status to **In Review**.
-6. Refresh the page and click **Check for Preview/View Preview** to see your changes.
+6. Refresh the page and click **Check for Preview/View Preview** to see your changes on the preview website.
-7. Optionally, check your e-mail for the GitHub notifications.
+7. To ensure that we have all the information we need to review your changes and to help to speed up the reviewing process, go to GitHub and add a comment to the pull request to tell us what you changed and why.

 ## What to expect when you contribute

-When you submit a PR, our team is notified and will respond as quickly as we can.
-We'll review your PR and ensure that the changes adhere to Axway style and standards by making additional edits for style or clarity.
+When you submit a contribution, our team is notified and will respond as quickly as we can.
+We'll review your changes and make additional edits if necessary to ensure that it adheres to Axway style and standards.

-We'll add a comment to the pull request if we need further information regards to your PR.
-Therefore, it is important that you keep an eye on your email notifications.
+If we need further information about your changes, we'll add a comment on GitHub, so it is important that you monitor your email notifications.

 {{< alert title="Note" >}}
 GitHub will send you an email notification for every update in your PR or issue.